VNG Soldier helps preserve family's memories during flood response

 |0

-This work, VNG Soldier helps preserve family's memories during flood response [Image 3 of 3], by SSG Jeff Clements, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VNG Soldier helps preserve family's memories during flood response, by SSG Jeff Clements, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.